maboa/MDN/live-streaming.md

 [Media Source Extensions](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html) is a W3C working draft that plans to extend HTMLMediaElement to allow JavaScript to generate media streams for playback.
 Allowing JavaScript to generate streams facilitates a variety of use cases like adaptive streaming and time shifting live streams.

 For example, in theory [you could implement MPEG-DASH using JavaScript while offloading the decoding to MSE](http://msopentech.com/blog/2014/01/03/streaming_video_player/).

+> Note: Time Shifting is the process of cosnuming a live stream some time after it happened.

 Streaming Services